isocroft/Jollof/README.md

 >Before you attempt to startup Jollof, please ensure you machine meets the below requirements

-* Have the PHP executable (php.exe, php.dmg) file path exposed in the environmental variable _PATH_
+* Have the PHP executable (binary) file path exposed in the environmental variable _PATH_

 * Have PHP v5.3.8 and above installed and also enable all PHP extension below marked as **required**